Why Do Ember Tetra Change Color? Find Out Here

 Maintain Water Conditions

 Try and keep your water conditions as stable as possible so it does not affect Ember Tetra coloring!
-Make sure there is no fluctuation between day and night temperatures or sudden changes in pH levels, oxygen content, hardness, nitrates, etcetera!
+Ensure there is no fluctuation between day and night temperatures or sudden changes in pH levels, oxygen content, hardness, nitrates, etc.

-Newer tanks tend to have a harder time keeping the water clean which is why live plants are recommended for anyone with an aquarium that’s less than six months old.
+Newer tanks tend to have a harder time keeping the water clean, so live plants are recommended for anyone with an aquarium less than six months old.

 Good Food And Diet

 Another way to keep your Ember Tetra looking their best is to feed them high-quality food.
-This means staying away from brands that contain artificial colors, flavors, and preservatives since they will not be good for your fish’s overall health.
+This means avoiding brands that contain artificial colors, flavors, and preservatives since they will not be good for your fish’s overall health.

-Look for pellets or flakes that are made specifically for tetras and other small fish – these will have all of the nutrients they need in order to stay healthy!
+Look for pellets or flakes made specifically for tetras and other small fish – these will have all the nutrients they need to stay healthy!

 Image Food For Cardinal Tetra Link